-- 7.1.25 Additions to agricultural buildings or structures may be permitted in accordance with Subsections 7.1.2 a), b), and d) and where it is demonstrated that: - a) the addition will have a maximum footprint of 100 m2 (1,076 ft2), or in the case of multiple additions, all additions combined will have a maximum footprint of 100 m2 (1,076 ft2); - b) any proposed basement or crawl space is designed to facilitate services only and is not habitable floor space; and - c) floodproofing is undertaken to the extent practical where floodproofing to the elevation of the Regulatory Flood is not feasible. - 7.1.26 Accessory buildings or structures associated with agricultural uses may be permitted in accordance with Subsections 7.1.2 a), b), and d) and where it is demonstrated that: - a) electrical, mechanical, and heating services are located above the level of the Regulatory Flood, wherever possible; - b) the building or structure is securely anchored such that it does not break free and aggravate flooding: - c) any proposed basement or crawl space is designed to facilitate services only and is not habitable floor space; and - d) floodproofing is undertaken to the extent practical where floodproofing to the elevation of the Regulatory Flood is not feasible. - 7.1.27 Replacement of agricultural buildings or structures may be permitted in accordance with Section 6.1 and where it is demonstrated that: - a) the building or structure to be replaced is relocated outside the Riverine Flooding Hazard or where this is not feasible, the building or structure is relocated to an area within the existing lot where the risk of flooding and property damage is reduced to the greatest extent, wherever possible; - b) the replacement building or structure shall be less than or equal to the original footprint; - c) proposed basement or crawl space is designed to facilitate services only and is not habitable floor space; - d) electrical, mechanical, and heating services are located above the level of the Regulatory Flood, wherever possible; and - e) the risk of structural failure due to potential hydrostatic/dynamic pressures has been addressed through an appropriate study or review by a qualified professional.
+- 7.1.25 Additions to agricultural buildings or structures may be permitted in accordance with Subsections 7.1.2 a), b), and d) and where it is demonstrated that: - a) the addition will have a maximum footprint of 100 m2 (1,076 ft2), or in the case of multiple additions, all additions combined will have a maximum footprint of 100 m2 (1,076 ft2); - b) any proposed basement or crawl space is designed to facilitate services only and is not habitable floor space; and - c) floodproofing is undertaken to the extent practical where floodproofing to the elevation of the Regulatory Flood is not feasible. - 7.1.26 Additions to agricultural buildings or structures greater than 100 m2 (1,076 ft2) may be permitted in accordance with Subsections 7.1.2 a), b), and d) and where it is demonstrated that: - a) electrical, mechanical, and heating services are located above the level of the Regulatory Flood, wherever possible; - b) the building or structure is securely anchored such that it does not break free and aggravate flooding: - c) any proposed basement or crawl space is designed to facilitate services only and is not habitable floor space; and - d) floodproofing is undertaken to the extent practical where floodproofing to the elevation of the Regulatory Flood is not feasible. - 7.1.27 Accessory buildings or structures associated with agricultural uses may be permitted in accordance with Subsections 7.1.2 a), b), and d) and where it is demonstrated that: - a) electrical, mechanical, and heating services are located above the level of the Regulatory Flood, wherever possible; - b) the building or structure is securely anchored such that it does not break free and aggravate flooding; - c) any proposed basement or crawl space is designed to facilitate services only and is not habitable floor space; and - d) floodproofing is undertaken to the extent practical where floodproofing to the elevation of the Regulatory Flood is not feasible. - 7.1.28 Replacement of agricultural buildings or structures may be permitted in accordance with Section 6.1 and where it is demonstrated that: - a) the building or structure to be replaced is relocated outside the Riverine Flooding Hazard or where this is not feasible, the building or structure is relocated to an area within the existing lot where the risk of flooding and property damage is reduced to the greatest extent, wherever possible;

+- b) the replacement building or structure shall be less than or equal to the original footprint; - c) proposed basement or crawl space is designed to facilitate services only and is not habitable floor space; - d) electrical, mechanical, and heating services are located above the level of the Regulatory Flood, wherever possible; and - e) the risk of structural failure due to potential hydrostatic/dynamic pressures has been addressed through an appropriate study or review by a qualified professional.